Utility Belt: The Dangers of Smart Meters

 By Jody McCutcheon

 Technology’s purpose is to increase our standard of living.
 Yet sometimes we’re so enamoured by the convenience or pleasure a new product offers that we overlook its risks.
-Or perhaps the risk may not be immediately apparent, or worse yet – authorities tell us there’s no danger until it’s too late: think tanning beds, asbestos, tobacco, thalidomide.
-Everything was great with those products…until it wasn’t.
-Which brings us to wireless smart meters (for simplicity’s sake, let’s just call them smart meters).
+Or perhaps the risk may not be immediately apparent.
+Or worse yet – authorities tell us there’s no danger until it’s too late.

 Smart meters have been implemented in many countries, including Australia, Canada, Italy, the UK and US.
-The kind of strange thing about them is that they’re legally mandated in many of these places, including the US, where they’re already in 65 million homes.
-In turn, UK homes will require them by law come 2020.
-But what are the dangers of smart meters, if any?
+The strange thing about them is that they’re legally mandated in many of these places.
+Whether you want one or not.
+That includes the US, where they’re already in 65 million homes.

 The Dangers of Smart Meters

 From a corporate standpoint, the smart-meter strategy may seem like a terrific idea.
-Governments and utilities companies assure the public that the gadgets are safe, that they cause no significant health risk.
+Governments and utilities companies assure the public that the gadgets are safe, and cause no significant health risk.
 The California Council on Science and Technology (CCST) released a report saying smart meters are safer than cell phones.
 The American Cancer Society has also deemed them to be safe.
-But not everyone is happy with the idea of smart meters, much less their installation.
-Apart from a potential fire risk associated with them, serious concerns remain over RF emissions.

-In their wireless communications back to suppliers, the machines emit short, frequent bursts of radiation, and they’re never switched off.
+In their wireless communications back to suppliers, the machines emit short, frequent bursts of radiation.
+And they’re never switched off.
 Utilities companies calculate RF exposure numbers by averaging the emissions, or pulses, throughout the day.
 But at times, these pulses spike to intense levels that belie the companies’ time-averaged calculations.

-This fact has many people worried about health risks, and not just those in the general population.
 Considering that the World Health Organization (WHO) and the International Agency for Research on Cancer classify wireless radiation as a 2B carcinogen, it’s perhaps no surprise that objections have been raised by scientists, physicians, radiologists, nurses, other health care professionals and radiation experts.

-While the American Cancer Society has acknowledged that RF emissions do constitute a possible carcinogen, the general rebuttal is that smart meters are situated outside the home, further away from people than are other RF dangers, such as cellphones, cordless phones, microwaves, wireless routers, etc. So surely they mustn’t cause any harm, right?
-Indeed, as far back at 2013, experts were so convinced of smart meter safety that concerned citizens were labelled as being ‘ignorant’, as per this Huffington Post article.
+The American Cancer Society has acknowledged that RF emissions do constitute a possible carcinogen.
+However, the general rebuttal is that smart meters are situated outside the home, further away from people than are other RF dangers, such as cellphones, cordless phones, microwaves, wireless routers, and so on.

 The Dangers of Smart Meters

-People Are Getting Sick
+Yes, People ARE Getting Sick

-Furthermore, this study of Australian EHS sufferers suggests “smart meters may have unique characteristics that lower people’s threshold for symptom development.”
 EHS sufferers respond to neither medication nor the suggestion that they may not in fact be ill.
-So they aren’t just suffering without relief; they’re doubly suffering without relief, from unrelievable symptoms and from the scorn of others.
-If anyone needs compassion, EHS sufferers do.)
+So they aren’t just suffering without relief.
+They’re doubly suffering without relief, from unrelievable symptoms and from the scorn of others.
+If anyone needs compassion, EHS sufferers do.

 More recent information indicates that smart meters also negatively affect the nervous system.
 While the machines communicate with utilities suppliers via broadcast microwaves, they apparently also do so through additional frequencies transmitted in the 2-50 kilohertz range; and several uncontested studies (e.g., here, here) indicate that these additional frequencies can disrupt the nervous system.
 This danger is demonstrated in a video recorded by Warren Woodward, a specialist in smart meter microwave transmission power.